ashifulalam/Date-Jumper/README.md

 # Date Jumper🕰️

-An interactive React application that calculates future and past dates using a customizable counter with step controls.
+A minimal React app to calculate dates based on a customizable day counter.
+Change the step with a slider, adjust the count manually or with buttons, and instantly see the date offset from June 16, 2025.
+Clean UI with reset functionality.

 ## 🛠️ Technologies Used